antononcube/Raku-LLM-Functions/README-work.md

     - This is easily implemented at "top-level."
   - [X] DONE Chat class / object
     - For long conversations
+  - [X] DONE Include LLaMA
+    - Just using a different `:$base-url` for "ChatGPT" for the configurations.
+  - [X] DONE Include Gemini
+    - [X] DONE Separate configuration
+    - [X] DONE Its own evaluator class
   - [X] DONE LLM example function
     - [X] DONE First version with the signatures:
       - [X] `@pairs`